Whole Blood Donations

 Autologous donations are not drawn under the same criteria as a regular whole blood unit.
 Some physicians will allow autologous donors to donate who otherwise would not qualify to donate for the general public.
 Therefore, these units cannot be released for someone else.

 If you have a condition such as polycythemia or porphyria cutanea tarda and are required to have blood drawn as a form of treatment, you may come to any Gulf Coast Regional Blood Center facility for the procedure.

-With the exception of approved hemochromatosis and testosterone replacement therapy donors, therapeutic patients will only be drawn on Tuesdays, Wednesdays and Thursdays.
+With the exception of approved hemochromatosis and testosterone replacement therapy donors, therapeutic patients will only be drawn on Tuesdays, Wednesdays and Thursdays, 10 a.m. through 5 p.m.
 The therapeutic request form must be completed by your doctor and faxed to (713) 790-1782 at least 72 hours prior to the first collection to allow time for review, Medical Director approval and data entry.
 Incomplete or illegible orders will not be accepted.
 Download the Therapeutic Phlebotomy Request.

-Beginning July 6, 2016, a fee of $150 will be required per therapeutic phlebotomy.
+A fee of $150 is required per therapeutic phlebotomy.
 This fee will not apply to those with a diagnosis of hereditary hemochromatosis or secondary polycythemia due to testosterone replacement therapy, since in some cases these units may be used for transfusion to patients.
 The fee also will not apply to patients with Medicare or Medicaid coverage.